Tekkeköy

-Tekkeköy is a district of Samsun Province in Turkey located on the western side of the Çarşamba Plain.
-The Mayor of Tekkeköy Municipality is Hasan Togar.
+Tekkeköy is a municipality and district of Samsun Province, Turkey.
+Its area is 326 km2, and its population is 56,318 (2022).
+It covers the easternmost part of the city of Samsun.

 Agriculture and animal breeding are the main sources of income.
-Black Sea Copper Works Inc., Samsun Azot Factory, the Organized Industry Site, Industrial Site and Organized Food Industry Site, fertilizer and forging industry, along with a power plant, many surgical instrument manufacturing companies and other manufacturers have facilitated an economically dynamic area.
+Black Sea Copper Works Inc., Samsun fertilizer Factory, the Organized Industry Site, Industrial Site and Organized Food Industry Site, fertilizer and forging industry, along with a gas-fired power plant, many surgical instrument manufacturing companies and other manufacturers have facilitated an economically dynamic area.

-It is on the coast of the Black Sea and located on the 13th km of the Samsun–Trabzon highway, east of Çarşamba District.
-Tekkeköy is an easy ride from Samsun with plenty of transport options.
-There will soon be a railway system to and from Tekkeköy.
+Tekkeköy is on the coast of the Black Sea, on the western side of the Çarşamba Plain, and located on the 13th km of the Samsun–Trabzon highway.
+The Samsun tramway ends at Tekkeköy.

-The district has a population of nearly 50,000, half of which resides in the center and half in rural areas.
 A third of the district's land is within the delta of the Yeşilırmak, part of the Çarşamba Plain, which supports irrigation.
 The daily population is between 100–150k due to the industry sites and many big showrooms on the Samsun – Ordu highway.

 The constructions of the Yaşar Doğu Arena and the new city stadium, the international expo and congress center being located within the district and projects such as the Logistics Village, Science and Technology Center, Arts & Culture Center, and Olympic Swimming Pool has served to modernize the district.
 There are also many hotels of international brands within Tekkeköy.

-Samsun Çarşamba Airport is also within the district's limits and very close to the center, making Tekkeköy one of the most important districts of Turkey.
+Samsun Çarşamba Airport is also within the district's limits.
 A 7,500-seat multi-purpose indoor venue, the Tekkeköy Yaşar Doğu Arena, was opened end March 2013 in the town.

-Tekkeköy Municipality is a member of the Union Of Historical Towns since September 13, 2015.
+Tekkeköy Municipality has been a member of the Union Of Historical Towns since 2015.